 In January of 2012, I updated Digging into WordPress, including new printed books for 3.3.
 Additionally, I posted new content at DigWP.com, Perishable Press, and elsewhere.
 It was a busy month and a great way to start the new year.

 In February, I began an overdue redesign of Perishable Press.
 This actually was more of a complete site overhaul than a simple theme redesign, including giant steps like combining two installations of WordPress, streamlining the vast collection of alternate themes, and restructuring/optimizing thousands of WordPress permalinks and other URLs.
-While working on this project, I continued to do business at my design company, Monzilla Media, continued working as editor for Smashing Magazine’s WordPress section, and kept up with the usual slew of tasks inherent in working online.
+While working on this project, I continued to do business at my design company, Monzilla Media, continued working as editor for Smashing Magazine’s WordPress section (404 link removed 2017/01/19), and kept up with the usual slew of tasks inherent in working online.

 In March, I continued and eventually wrapped up my extensive overhal of Perishable Press, but the new theme was not well-received, so I spent an additional few weeks creating yet another new theme (named “Volume”).
 Beyond the site redesign, lots of little things happened in March, and I won’t bore either one of us with the details.
 Suffice it to say that it was a busy month trying to stay on top of everything.